 Jean Dorcey teaches special education courses in the Department of Educational Foundations and Leadership.
-Dorcey has been an adjunct professor at Wayne State College from 2011 to 2020.
+Dorcey was an adjunct professor at Wayne State College from 2011 to 2020.
 Dorcey served as a special education instructor for 32 years in Northeast Nebraska.
 She began her teaching career at Hartington Public Schools and then taught secondary special education for 29 years at Wakefield Community Schools.
 She worked with students qualifying with high and low incidence disabilities as well as non-English or emergent speakers.
 Dorcey also taught the Wakefield Afterschool Program to provide academic assistance to 7-12 grade students, and teach them study skills.

 Bachelor's degree in K-12 Mildly/Moderately Handicapped, 1987